Yusuf-Goren/leaflet-backend/README.md

 - Second create a .env file like env.example but with your credentials.

-- Third and last open Docker and type in terminal  `docker compose up --force-recreate --build`
+- Third and last open Docker and type in project directory terminal  `docker compose up --force-recreate --build`